Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 };
 ```

+**NOTE:** Content is logged at `Verbose` level, you might need to change listener settings for content logs to appear.

 ### Changing log level

 The `CreateConsoleLogger` method has an optional parameter that specifies a minimum log level to display messages for.